keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

-As previously, the highlighted area shows the code that implements the transformation, and the rest is boilerplate that implements the recursion.
+As previously, the highlighted area shows the code that implements the transformation, and the rest is boilerplate that implements recursion.

 > We have used a polymorphic variant <code>`Literal&lowbar;division&lowbar;by&lowbar;zero</code>
 > for our error value.
 To learn why this might be a good idea read
 > about [Composable Error Handling in OCaml](./composable-error-handling-in-ocaml).

-Like we did before, we can factor the boilerplate out and as a result, we get `map_result`, a function that maps `Syntax.t -> (Syntax.t, 'error) result`:
+Like we did before, we can factor the boilerplate out and, as a result, we get `map_result`, a function that maps `Syntax.t -> (Syntax.t, 'error) result`:

 ```ocaml